A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks

-The optimization object of ($\mathbb{P}4$) is the same as that of ($\mathbb{P}3$), \nolinebreak whose binary decision variable $x^{u^v}_{m^s}$ characterize the standard SFnM process.
-Note that we define a new continuous decision variable, $\rho_{m^s}$, representing the ratio of the total resource requirements of all \SF s mapped to \CN\ $m^s$ to the total resource requirement of all \SF s in the current service request.
-A ``subpart'' of a SE is defined here as the combination of \SF s and the \LL s between them that are assigned together to a single \CN .
+The optimization objective of ($\mathbb{P}4$) is the same as that of ($\mathbb{P}3$), and the binary decision variable $x^{u^v}_{m^s}$ characterizes the standard SFnM process.
+In addition, we introduce a continuous variable $\rho_{m^s}$ to denote the fraction of the total \SF\ resource demand accounted for by the \SF s hosted on \CN\ $m^s$.
+We also introduce an auxiliary binary variable $z_{m^s}$ indicating whether \CN\ $m^s$ hosts at least one \SF.
+The parameter $\theta$ is a configurable tolerance coefficient.
+Furthermore, a ``subpart'' of an SE is defined as the combination of \SF s and the \LL s between them that are assigned together to a single \CN.

-Similar to (\ref{f18b}), (\ref{f19c}) constrains which \SF s can be grouped on CN $m^s$ to form a subpart, while also limiting the tolerance between the actual proportion of resources mapped to each $m^s$ and the specified $\rho_{m^s}$. (\ref{f19d}) ensures that all \SF s are mapped to \CN s, \nolinebreak with the corresponding proportions constrained to be greater than $0$.
-The sum of the proportions corresponding to all \CN s must equal $1$, ensuring that all SFs can be fully mapped, \nolinebreak as described by (\ref{f19e}).